 Wear of the brake linings must not exceed a specified limit.
-Regular maintenance, as detailed in the Service Booklet, is therefore of the utmost importance for traffic safety.
+Regular maintenance, as detailed in the chapter "Service, Maintenance" on page 202, is therefore of the utmost importance for traffic safety.

 Have worn brake pads replaced by a workshop.
 Pads which have been tested and passed ensure optimum brake performance.